collapsed-stacks/startups/questions/8838/what-to-do-to-make-clients-happy-with-new-ideas.md

 - tagged: `tech-company`
 - score: 2

-<p>If I am in a News Industry or I have portal which gives financial information, then can I use Webhooks for my product website?</p>
+If I am in a News Industry or I have portal which gives financial information, then can I use Webhooks for my product website?

-<p>How it can be useful?
-Or what else I can do to improve my business?</p>
+How it can be useful?
+Or what else I can do to improve my business?

 ## Answer 8842